tvisham/notdueyet/README.md

 ## Overview

-notdueyet is a simple, fast, client-side application that helps students track assignments and classes.
+NotDueYet is a simple, fast, client-side application that helps students track assignments and classes.
 It's intentionally lightweight and privacy-friendly: all data is stored in the browser's LocalStorage, so nothing leaves the user's device.

 Use cases:
 - Quickly add classes and assignments during lectures